akshitabakshi/akshitabakshi/README.md

 ### 👋 Hi there!
-I'm Akshita, an incoming third year computer science student at McMaster University.
+I'm Akshita, a third year computer science student at McMaster University.
 🔭 I’m deeply interested in Data Science and Machine Learning and I love working on end to end projects!

 ✅ I recently completed a research assistant internship under Dr. Alavi at McMaster University where I worked with Raspberry Pi and vibration sensors